 And, while we’re talking about aptitude…

-Engaging with your camera informally, outside of courses or tutelage, is a great way to explore areas of photography.
+Engaging with your camera informally, outside of photography courses near me or tutelage, is a great way to explore areas of photography.

 For example: street photography combines portraiture, architecture and landscape, all while calling on knowledge of lighting and composition.